-If you suffer a torn rotator cuff, then you are probably going to require surgery.
-A rotator cuff tear is painful and requires rehab.
+If you suffer torn rotator cuff muscles, then you are probably going to require surgery.
+A rotator cuff inury is painful and requires rehab.
 Other shoulder conditions might also require surgery to rectify.
-Following, the procedure for a rotator cuff injury, you will be assigned physical therapy at a trained facility and at-home shoulder stretches to help you return to normal
+Following, the procedure for a rotator cuff tendon injury, you will be assigned physical therapy at a trained facility and at-home shoulder stretches to help you overcome functional limitations.

-Exercises are a great way to free up a frozen shoulder and relieve discomfort.
+Exercises are a great way to free up a frozen shoulder and relieve discomfort for people with shoulder pain.
 You might be tempted to turn to over-the-counter anti-inflammatory medications but stretching is often an effective way to cope with problems.
-Rest and ice are also effective treatments at home.
+Active rest and ice are also effective treatments at home.

-It doesn’t matter if you are a weekend warrior, active athlete, a stay-at-home mom, or you work behind a desk, no one wants to suffer shoulder discomfort.
-I hope that this list of exercises for shoulder pain will help you find relief.
+It doesn’t matter if you are a weekend warrior, an active athlete, a stay-at-home mom, or you work behind a desk, no one wants to suffer shoulder discomfort.
+I hope that this list of shoulder therapy exercises will help you find relief.